prebid/Prebid.js/modules/ixBidAdapter.md

 #### Video Caching

-Note that the IX adapter expects a client-side Prebid Cache to be enabled for video bidding.
+Note that the IX adapter expects a client-side Prebid Cache to be enabled for instream video bidding.

 ```
 pbjs.setConfig({